blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 ## e-mail

-There are differnt options to consider when creating an email, encryption and privacy are a must so check laws of specific country about that,  remember to create it from your VM attached connecteed to the internet from your fake mobile phone hotspot using the fake SIM card.
+There are different options to consider when creating an email, encryption and privacy are a must so check the laws of a specific country about that,  remember to create it from your VM attached connected to the internet from your fake mobile phone hotspot using the fake SIM card.

 - https://proton.me/it/mail
 - https://tutanota.com/it/